hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 1. Perform query analysis, detect timestamp column from both input stream schemas
 2. Produce JOIN condition, timestamp extraction functions and postpone maps.
 3. Prepare a **watermark state** data structure (`long[][]`) - time limit for each watermark keys relation.
-    1.
 4. Prepare two buffers : `B0` to store input events from ordinal 0 and `B1` to store input events from ordinal 1.
 5. Receive event `E` from the ordinal.
     1. If received event is watermark with key `key` :
-        1. Offer changes to watermark state: define minimum available time for each join condition written in WM state.
+        1. Offer changes to **watermark state**: redefine minimum available time for each join condition written in WM state.
         2. Try to clean all _expired_ events in related buffer:
             1. _Expired_ items are all items with watermark timestamp less than value in corresponding watermark state.
         3. Compute `minTime` as minimum timestamp of items in related buffer to watermark key.
         4. Emit `minTime` as watermark event with `key` to the outbox.
     2. Else:
         1. Extract timestamp from event E.
-        2. If extract attempt was failed - throw an exception.
-        3. Store E to the buffer B0, if received from ordinal 0, store to B1 otherwise.
+        2. Store E to the buffer B0, if received from ordinal 0, store to B1 otherwise.
-        4. For each event in 'parallel' buffer
+        3. For each event in opposite buffer
             1. Perform JOIN operation for each event in 'opposite' buffer.
             3. If the join type is `OUTER JOIN`, we should fill empty side (no input events received) with NULL.
             4. Emit joined event.